Official Marvel Comic Collector's Kit (Collector's Marketing Corp.)

 Also included in the kit was a fantastic poster featuring multiple characters.
 While I had forgotten where I originally gotten it from, this poster remained tacked to my bedroom wall well into my teenage years.

-Lastly, the set included two unique "books", as well as, twenty-five comic book bags for protecting not only what you got in the box, but what you expanded on after that.
+Lastly, the set included two "books", as well as, twenty-five comic book bags for protecting not only what you got in the box, but what you expanded on after that.

 The aforementioned "books" were unique to the kit.
 The first was "All About Collecting Comic Books", was an eight page guide for beginners on comic book collecting.
 It was written by Steve Saffel and featured fantastic art taken from already published comics.
 The most notable artists were Todd McFarlane and John Byrne.